ibm-cloud-docs/event-notifications/en-push-fcm.md

 {{site.data.keyword.en_short}} is an event notification routing service that notifies you of critical events that occur in your {{site.data.keyword.cloud_notm}} account or triggers automated actions by using webhooks.
 You can filter and route event notifications from {{site.data.keyword.cloud_notm}} services like {{site.data.keyword.prf_hubshort}}, to email, SMS, push notifications, and webhooks.

-## How do clients use Android Push Notifications?
+## How do clients use Android push notifications?
 {: #en-how-clients-send-fcm}

-The following diagram shows you how clients use Android Push Notifications.
+The following diagram shows you how clients use Android push notifications.

 ![How clients use push notifications](images/en-how-send.svg "How clients use push notifications"){: caption="How clients use push notifications" caption-side="bottom"}